ipfs-shipyard/py-ipfs/README.md

 IPFS implementation in Python is a work in progress.
 As such, there's a few things you can do right now to help out:

   * Go through the modules below and **check out existing issues**.
 This would be especially useful for modules in active development.
 Some knowledge of IPFS may be required, as well as the infrasture behind it - for instance, you may need to read up on p2p and more complex operations like muxing to be able to help technically.
   * **Perform code reviews**.
-Most of this has been developed by @diasdavid, which means that more eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.
+More eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.
-  * Take a look at go-ipfs and some of the planning repositories or issues: for instance, the libp2p spec [here](https://github.com/ipfs/specs/pull/19).
+  * Take a look at both go-ipfs and js-ipfs (which we intend to follow to a point), and also at some of the planning repositories or issues: for instance, the libp2p spec [here](https://github.com/ipfs/specs/pull/19).
 Contributions here that would be most helpful are **top-level comments** about how it should look based on our understanding.
 Again, the more eyes the better.
   * **Add tests**.
 There can never be enough tests.
   * **Contribute to the [FAQ repository](https://github.com/ipfs/faq/issues)** with any questions you have about IPFS or any of the relevant technology.
 A good example would be asking, 'What is a merkledag tree?'.
 If you don't know a term, odds are, someone else doesn't either.
 Eventually, we should have a good understanding of where we need to improve communications and teaching together to make IPFS and IPN better.
+  * TODO: write our own CONTRIBUTE.md similar to [IPFS's](https://github.com/ipfs/ipfs/blob/master/CONTRIBUTE.md) and once we know what we're doing and who's doing it.

 # Usage